Pages

 • #

-Figeac was one of the winners in the 2022 St-Emilion reclassification, and it now plays in the very top league.
-Premier Grand Cru Classe (A).
+Figeac was one of the winners in the 2022 St-Emilion reclassification, and it now plays in the very top league, Premier Grand Cru Classe (A).
 It should probably have always been there, but never mind.
 It is one of the oldest properties in Bordeaux, with roots in the second century and the Roman Figeacus family.
 (I know that sounds like it comes from the Life of Brian, but it’s for real, and there are Gallo-Roman remains on the property).
 The Manoncourt family arrived in 1892, and remain here to this day.

 • #

 Pomerol estate Gazin has a full 19 hectares of vines on the plateau, more than any other winery in the appellation, all in one single block.
-It also commands the appellation’s highest point, next to Pétrus, at just over 40 metres.
+It also commands the appellation’s highest point, next to Petrus, at just over 40 metres.
 The vineyard is planted to 90% Merlot, 7% Cabernet Sauvignon and 3% Cabernet Franc, though the proportion of Cabernets is set to increase in response to climate change.
 (NT 12/05/25)

 • #